 - Anyone on the Learning Disabilities Register (please note that Learning Disabilities differ from Learning Difficulties)

 If you are not in the groups listed above we will contact you if and when you become eligible.
 However, if you or someone you know is in one of these groups but hasn’t heard from us, please ask them to get in touch with us.
 Patients at other practices involved in our clinics need to ring their own surgery.

 The more people who have the Covid-19 vaccination, the safer our community will be for everyone, but please let us support those who need the vaccine now.

 We are running regular vaccination clinics at our Covid vaccine centre at Woodhouse Medical Practice.
-Currently these are full-day clinics on Tuesdays and Thursdays but you can only book one week ahead.
+Currently these are full-day clinics on Thursdays but you can only book one week ahead.

 All patients with a mobile number on our records who are eligible for the vaccine should receive a text with a link to book.
 Please use this link to book your appointment.
 It is straightforward, and no login is required.
 The link from texts received a few weeks ago will still work to book into future dates.

 If you are in the groups mentioned above and do not have a mobile number on your record, you have not received a link or the link does not work, then please contact us to book on 0113 295 3460.

 We do not currently have any more Pfizer deliveries scheduled.
 Second doses of AstraZeneca for patients who had their first vaccination at Woodhouse Medical Centre can be booked in for any of the Thursday vaccination clinics.
 You will only be able to book if you have received an invitation to do so.